mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 This document does not define any new cryptography, only seralizations of existing cryptographic systems.

-This document registers key types for JOSE and COSE, specifically `PQK`, `CRYDI`, `pset`.
+This document registers key types for JOSE and COSE, specifically `LWE`, `NTRU`, `HASH`.

-This document registers signature algorithms types for JOSE and COSE, specifically `CRYDI3` and others as required for various post quantum signature schemes.
+This document registers signature algorithms types for JOSE and COSE, specifically `CRYDI3` and others as required for use of various post quantum signature schemes.

 {mainmatter}